English - Intensive Thesis Writers' Workshop C2

 Description of exams and course work

-Students’ thesis-writing ability will be assessed based on active participation during the course, supplemented by a minimum of two individual consultations with the instructor.
-To receive ECTS points, a student must demonstrate clear improvements over the course of the workshop, showing that an effort has been made to implement the suggestions of the instructor.
+Performance, testing the learning outcomes specified in the module description, is examined by a cumulative portfolio of competence and action-oriented tasks.
+Students’ thesis-writing ability will be assessed based on their demonstration of clear improvements over the course of the workshop, showing that an effort has been made to implement the material discussed in class and the individual consultations with the instructor.